Updated 22nd May 2020

 If there is a shop or restaurant, can you get into it in your wheelchair?
-If you want to use the clubhouse, the website Pitch Up points out that the bar might be easily accessible on the ground floor, but entertainment in the evenings might be on an upper floor.
+If you want to use the clubhouse, the bar might be easily accessible on the ground floor, but entertainment in the evenings might be on an upper floor.
 Is there a lift, or do steep stairs have a safely fitted handrail?

 Considerations for your own caravan

 So far, we have considered some of the factors you might want to bear in mind when renting a static caravan if you are elderly – however that might be defined – or if you have a disability of one kind or another.

 Similar considerations apply, of course, if you are considering the purchase of your own holiday home – with the added consideration of this then becoming somewhere you are likely to want to return to again and again.
 Where you might have been prepared to put up with certain limitations and restrictions if going on a one-off holiday to a rented caravan, these may be less acceptable if you are planning to buy.

 These days, however, the ingenuity of caravanning design means that there are also ways you might want to continue touring even when you become elderly or have a disability of some sort.

 You have a choice of joining the half a million or so touring caravan owners in the UK, or the estimated 225,000 owners of motorhomes.
 Motorhome Motability, for instance, campaigns for the enjoyment of motorhome mobility for the elderly and disabled.